mkock/vuitton/README.md

 Vuitton checks product availability via the [official Louis Vuitton website](https://en.louisvuitton.com).

 Vuitton is a convenient, platform-independent, zero-installation, zero-configuration product monitor for the command line.
-Precompiled binaries are provided for Mac OSX, Windows and Linux.
+Pre-compiled binaries are provided for Mac OSX, Windows and Linux.

 While not guaranteed to work with every product from the Louis Vuitton website, it has been tested with a variety of products, including bags and shoes.
 For shoes, it can track stock availability for specific shoe sizes, as long